handmadecode/scent/README.md

     TypeMetrics typeMetrics = ...
     AggregatedMetrics aggregation = AggregatedMetrics.ofChildren(typeMetrics);

-More examples of aggregated metrics can be found in `org.myire.scent.MetricsPrinter`.

 ## Dependencies

 Scent uses the terrific [JavaParser](http://javaparser.org) to parse Java source code.
 The jar file `javaparser-core` is the only runtime dependency that Scent has.

-The current version of Scent is compiled and tested with version 2.4 of `javaparser-core`.
-Newer versions of JavaParser are compiled for Java 1.8, and since Scent only requires Java 1.7 to run, those newer versions are currently not an option.
+The current version of Scent is compiled and tested with version 3.6.24 of `javaparser-core`.
+Any version >= 3.6.18, where support for Java 11 was finalized, will most likely work equally well.

 ## Differences with JavaNCSS